Understanding Your Pathology Report: Breast Cancer

 A newer type of test, known as chromogenic in situ hybridization (CISH), works similarly to FISH, by using small DNA probes to count the number of HER2 genes in breast cancer cells.
 But this test looks for color changes (not fluorescence) and doesn't require a special microscope, which might make it less expensive.
 Right now, it is not being used as much as IHC and FISH.

 If your cancer is HER2-positive, your doctor might add certain drugs to your treatment.
-How the results of your tests will affect your therapy is best discussed with your treating physician.
+How the results of your tests will affect your therapy is best discussed with your doctor.

 What if my report mentions margins or ink?